machine-programming/assignment-1/readme.md

 ### 📌 Grading criteria:

 - **Parts 1 & 2**: Autograded.
-Full credit if you pass all tests within 30 minutes of runtime.
+Full credit if you pass all tests within 10 minutes of runtime.
   (Hint: the reference solution runs most tasks in <1s, hardest ones in <10s.)
-- **Part 3**: Graded manually.
-Your LLM must solve at least 60% of test cases.
+- **Part 3**: Autograded.
+Your LLM must solve at least 80% of test cases.
-  Upload your llm_synthesis_report.json with all prompts/responses—it’s your proof of work.
+  Upload your llm_synthesis_report.json with all prompts/responses.

 For Gradescope submission, zip the following 6 (or 7) files:
 - `strings.py`